sparkoo/che-scripts/README.md

-few scripts to help with devel Eclipse Che
+few scripts to support local development of Eclipse Che